TextEditor123/GPU/README.md

 This process is known as the Critical Rendering Path.
 It transforms a text file into pixels on your screen using a highly optimized pipeline.

+1. The Parsing Phase (Building the Models)

+The engine first reads the raw bytes of the HTML file and converts them into structured data models that the computer can understand.
+- The DOM (Document Object Model): The engine reads HTML tokens sequentially and structures them into a parent-child tree.
+For example, a body tag containing a div and p becomes a branching node tree.
+- The CSSOM (CSS Object Model): While parsing the HTML, the engine encounters link tags or style blocks.
+It pauses to download and parse the CSS, building a separate tree that maps styles (colors, spacing, fonts) to specific targets.

+Raw Bytes -> Tokens -> Nodes -> DOM / CSSOM Trees

+The Attachment and Render Tree Phase

+Next, the browser combines the DOM (the structure) and the CSSOM (the styling) into a third tree called the Render Tree (or Frame Tree).
+- Filtering Invisible Elements: the Render Tree only includes nodes that are physically visible on the screen.
+Any elements styled with display: none are stripped out entirely.
+Elements with visibility: hidden are kept, as they still occupy physical space.

+Layout (or Reflow)
+Once the browser knows which elements to show and what their styles are, it must calculate their exact geometry.
+This is the Layout phase.
+- Geometric Calculations: starting at the root of the tree, the engine computes the exact coordinates, width, and height of every element relative to the device's viewport.
+- The Box Model: it resolves relative values (like width:50% or margin:auto) into absolute hardware pixels.

+Painting (Recording the Draw Commands)
+With coordinates locked in, the browser converts the Render Tree into visual draw commands.

+- Layer Creation: to optimize performance, the browser splits the webpage into multiple distinct visual layers (similar to layers in Photoshop).
+Elements utilizing 3D transforms (translate3d), CSS animations, or video tags are automatically isolated on their own independent laywers.
+- Diuplay Lists: The engine creates a record of drawing instructions (e.g., "Draw a blue ectangle here," "Write text 'Hello' with font size 16 there") known as a display list.

+Compositing (Execution on the GPU)
+This is where the browser passes the workload to the computer's graphics hardware, working similarly to the Windows DWM architecture mentioned earlier.
+- Rasterization: the browser's compositing engine takes the display lists and converts the vector draw commands into bitmaps (grids of pixels).
+This is heavily handled by the GPU using low-level graphics APIs.
+- Layer Stitching: the GPU takes all the individual rasterized layers, calculates their final overlap, handles scrolling or opacity changes, and draws the final combined image directly to the monitor's screen buffer.